apache/spark/docs/configuration.md

 	<br /><em>Note:</em> In client mode, this config must not be set through the <code>SparkConf</code>
 	directly in your application, because the driver JVM has already started at that point.
-	Instead, please set this through the default properties file.</td>
+	Instead, please set this through the <code>--driver-class-path</code> command line option or in your default properties file.</td>

   </td>
 </tr>
 <tr>